estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D93-94 - June 15-16, 2018
+Completely obsessed with ARKit.
+This may take awhile... #100DaysOfCode #swift #iOS #ARKit

 ### R2D92 - June 14, 2018
 Blowing off my current app project to play around with ARKit.
 Starting on a tutorial at AppCoda. #100DaysOfCode #swift #iOS